Common trigger

 LeapOCR

 LeapOCR is a better fit when one team owns the feature from evaluation through launch and does not want OCR to become a mini platform program.
-The smaller contract makes support, onboarding, and expansion easier.
+It also offers deployment options Azure does not — including self-hosted, private VPC, and on-prem deployment — plus GDPR support with EU hosting and configurable data retention.

 Azure AI Vision